 Dates and Fees

-The first live session is scheduled on September 6th and the program will conclude on October 11th.
-The program fee is $1,750.
-Scholarships of up to 75% are available from Cybertrust America.
+The first live session is scheduled on Oct.
+23 and the program will conclude on Dec.
+18. The program fee is $1,750.

 Associate Professor, School of Information Studies (iSchool)